caragpe/bdd_testing/README.md

    Installs the appropiate chromedriver executable in your gem path.
 * [Capybara](https://github.com/teamcapybara/capybara)

-   Simulate how a real user would interact with the app.
+   Simulates how a real user would interact with the app.

 * [Cucumber](https://github.com/cucumber/cucumber)